jcast24/mouseweb/README.md

 - [ ] Write tests for each CRUD operation

 Frontend
+- [ ] Create everything in Vanilla JS

+Add this stuff later
 - [ ] Create folder and initialize react project via vite
 - [ ] Remove unnecessary files from vite, make the front-end very barebones (keep it simple)
 - [ ] Create an input area for user hand size